knights-lab/BURST/README.md

   - The exact command-line used to run the program
   - The version of emalmer used (run with -h to see help)
   - The operating system and amount of RAM (memory) in the computer running it
   - A minimalistic example of input and output to reproduce the problem.
-If it occurs using a DB (.edb), include the fasta file used to produce the DB.
+If it occurs using a DB (.edx), include the fasta file used to produce the DB.

 4. *I get no alignments with my amplicon reads, even though I know they're legit:*
 Try reverse complementing (`-fr`).
 If that doesn't work, try removing sequencing platform adaptors and cleaning up and trimming the reads with [a QC pipeline](https://github.com/knights-lab/shi7).